 On the other hand, certain damages that are related to material.
 For example; property damages to your vehicle or even stolen property.

 Materials which are the cause of an individual’s emotional distress.
 If that material is recovered, the victim can return back to the same emotional condition as they were before the accident.
 This type of reasoning can be easily compensated on a monetary basis.
+To learn more, visit this site.

 In other words, for example; if your car is damaged and the damages are creating emotional distress, then financial compensations shall be granted to ease the emotional distress, based on the facts and figures presented.